-4 Indeed all the results below hold true if I drop India and China from the sample.
-I also note in passing that using locally weighted regressions instead of OLS to estimate the regression also results in a similarly weak, somewhat negative, relationship between log real GDP per capita and log population.
+4. Indeed, all the results below hold true if I drop India and China from the sample.
+I also note in passing that using locally weighted regressions instead of ordinary least squares (OLS) to estimate the regression also results in a similarly weak, somewhat negative, relationship between log real GDP per capita and log population.